wso2/docs-mi/en/docs/get-started/development-kickstart.md

 <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/build-and-run.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/build-and-run.png" alt="Build and run" width="25%"></a>

 !!! info
-    Alternatively you can use the Command Palette to build and run the artifacts.
+    Alternatively, you can use the Command Palette to build and run the artifacts.

     1. Click on the Command Palette on the top of the VS Code.
     2. Type `>` to show the available commands.